Dualities from dualities in 2d $\mathcal{N}=(0,2)$: with one antisymmetric

 The last step corresponds to dualizing the $\USp(2n)$ node with $1$ fundamental $R$ and $2n+1$ fundamentals $\Phi_M$.
 The gauge invariant combinations in this case are $\Phi_A = \Phi_M^2$ and $\Phi_a = \Phi_M \tilde Q$ and the superpotential for this theory is

-We can compare this superpotential with the one guessed above in formula (\ref{expectedsecond}), considering also the flavor symmetry breaking pattern enforced by the addition of the flip in the electric theory, corresponding to the superpotential deformation (\ref{flipped2}).
-The effect of this last is to modify (\ref{expectedsecond}) as
+We can compare this superpotential with the one guessed above in formula (\ref{expectedsecond}).
+Notice that the addition of the flipper \eqref{flipped2} explicitly breaks the $\SU(2)$-flavor doublets.
+In the dual LG they are decomposed as